technophilic-pvt-ltd/zkt-laravel-sdk/README.md

 ```
 The package will automatically register itself.

-You have to enable your php socket if it is not enable.
+You have to enable your php socket if it is not enabled.

 ## Usage